bgoncharuck/bbia/README.md

 * **bbia and integer multiplication**
 * **bbia and integer division**
 * bbia and bbia sum, dif, multiplication, division
+* from and to base of 2 in string

 ## Current tested bit sizes for 32bit integer size
 <p> 2^30 bits and 4byte integer